New & Improved, Scientifically Evolved,

 Good Luck Hunting,

 8/22/2016 Doc has published his latest book, Dr. Ken Nordberg's 2016 Pocket Guidebook to Whitetail Tracks, Fall & Winter.
 The price is just $4.99.
-This first version is an Apple ebook (designed to be viewed on your computer, iPad or iPhone) and can be found here… Coming soon — a pdf version on Amazon (again designed to be viewed on computers and phones).
-Then — later this year — he will print aversion that you can carry in your pocket.
+This first version is an Apple ebook (designed to be viewed on your computer, iPad or iPhone) and can be found here… Later this year — he have a printed version that you can carry in your pocket.

 April 2016 Doc had open heart surgery.
 He is doing fine.